Hawthorn Hollow to debut new two new trails Saturday

 People are also reading…

-Work on the new area began in 2017, about a year after Hawthorn Hollow announced it purchased 50 acres of property— doubling it in size.
+Work on the new area began in 2017, about a year after Hawthorn Hollow announced it purchased 50 acres of property — doubling in size.
 The last trail was completed this spring.

-One of the most notable features of this new area is a recently-restored wetland.
+One of the notable features of the new area is a recently restored wetland.
 Hawthorn Hollow’s Wetland Restoration for Ravine Protection project, completed in 2022, included the installation of a shallow basin that captures and stores stormwater runoff.
-This new wetland provides wildlife habitat, improves the health of the Pike River and offers remarkable views for Hawthorn Hollow visitors.
+The new wetland provides wildlife habitat, improves the health of the Pike River and offers remarkable views for Hawthorn Hollow visitors.

+A must-see feature is the Chorus Pond, where visitors can listen to the symphony of the local wildlife, as frogs, birds, and insects harmoniously fill the air.

-In the future, Hawthorn Hollow is looking to add an observation blind to its property, which would allow for an up-close encounter with the local wildlife.
+In the future, Hawthorn Hollow looks to add an observation blind to its property, which would allow for an up-close encounter with local wildlife.

 For more information, visit hawthornhollow.org.